Spain wine tour

 B, D • Hotel Los Agustinos

-DAY 5 – RIOJA’S ARCHITECTURAL FLOURISH
+DAY 5 – RIOJA’S ARCHITECTURAL WINERIES

 Today we visit the Cathedral of Santo Domingo de la Calzada—the only one (surely!) to have a live chicken and rooster permanently on display.
 Here you’ll learn the legend behind this living relic, which ties into the history of this pilgrimage town, Santo Domingo de la Calzada, where bronze scallops in the sidewalks mark the way for the long-distance hikers and religious pilgrims on the Camino del Santiago.
 We’ll also stop by the Rio Oja, from which Rioja got its name.

 After lunch, we visit the Marques de Riscal.
 Founded in 1862, the winery is key in the history of Rioja and was the first to bottle it for commercial sale.
 Today it’s just as famous for its modern architecture and luxury spa/hotel/winery complex designed by Frank Gehry.

 After a tour and tasting, we head to the tiny town of Samaniego (pop.
 400) to visit a member of the Spanish New Wave: Remirez de Ganuza.
 One of Rioja’s first grape grower–winemaker hyphenates, Ganuza continually experiments in the vineyard and cellar, blazing techniques for a new generation.
 Our day winds up with a farewell dinner at the hotel’s top-notch restaurant, where we’ll say salud to our new friends.